 If you return and then travel overseas for 21 days on 17 February 2020, we’ll pay you for 14 days.
 This is from the day you leave.

 Your payment stops at the end of the 14 days.

 We may pay you for longer than 28 days in a 12 month period if any of the following apply:

 - you're studying outside Australia as part of a full time Australian course

 - you're severely disabled and depend on, and live with, a family member posted outside Australia temporarily for work.

-- you were assessed before leaving as having a permanent and severe impairment that means you can't work in the future
+- you were assessed before leaving as having a permanent and severe disability that stops you from working

 - you were assessed before leaving and you meet the manifest medical rules.